 As a contractor specialising in RMAA works, the Group values environmental sustainability and has been striving to integrate the concept into every part of the daily business operations.
-Discussion on the Group's environmental policies and performances can be found in Environmental, Social and Governance Report set out on pages 39 to 59 in this annual report.
+Discussion on the Group's environmental policies and performances can be found in Environmental, Social and Governance Report in this annual report.